-- Teachers' scores on the Pedagogical Quality measure of the components were expected to correlate with students' literacy related outcomes, as measured by the Test of Early Reading Ability, Third Edition (TERA-3) and the Alphabet Letter Recognition Inventory (ALRI). - The ALRI measures a child's ability to recognize all upperand lowercase letters of the alphabet arranged in nonalphabetical order.
-With the exception of the correlations involving the TERA-3 Meaning subtest, the correlations converged as expected.
+Teachers' scores on the Pedagogical Quality measure of the components were expected to correlate with students' literacy-related outcomes, as measured by the Test of Early Reading Ability, Third Edition (TERA-3) and the Alphabet Letter Recognition Inventory (ALRI).
+The ALRI measures a child's ability to recognize all upper- and lowercase letters of the alphabet arranged in non-alphabetical order.